2010 FIFA World Cup qualification – CONCACAF second round

-The second round of qualifying matches for the 2010 FIFA World Cup from the CONCACAF section featured the 13 top-ranked CONCACAF teams in the FIFA World Rankings as of May 2007, along with the 11 winning teams from the First Round.
+The second round of qualifying matches for the 2010 FIFA World Cup from the CONCACAF section featured the 13 top-ranked CONCACAF teams in the FIFA World Rankings as of May 2007, along with the 11 winning teams from the first round.
 The draw took place on 25 November 2007 in Durban, South Africa.

 Format

 In this round 12 of the remaining 24 teams would be eliminated.
 There were 12 ties and the winners advanced to the next round.
 All games were scheduled to be played in home and away format.
-Further organisation were involved in the draw, with the 12 ties grouped into three groups of four – each feeding into a separate Third Round group.
+Further organisation was involved in the draw, with the 12 ties grouped into three groups of four – each feeding into a separate third round group.
 Within each group of four ties, one tie included a team ranked 1–3, one included a team ranked 4–6 and two included teams ranked 7–12.
 The 13th ranked side (who received a bye in the first round), were ensured a tie against a team ranked 7–12.
-All other ties were against First Round Winners.
+All other ties were against first round winners.